magdo800/PINN/Examples/Bundles/README_bundles.md

 Bundles.py runs in under a minute on a GPU.
 Consider scaling down network width/depth to run quickly on CPU.

-Hyperparameters can be changed in the code, in the section under the "Setup" comment.
+Hyperparameters can be changed in the code, in the section under the "hyperparameters" comment.

 **Problem (Parametric ODE)**